Yggdroot/LeaderF/README.md

  - `:LeaderfMru`<br>
  Launch LeaderF to search Mru.

  - `:LeaderfMruCwd`<br>
  Launch LeaderF to search Mru in current working directory.

  - `:LeaderfTag`<br>
  Launch LeaderF to navigate tags.

+ - `:LeaderfBufTag`<br>
+ Launch LeaderF to navigate tags of current buffer.

+ - `:LeaderfBufTagAll`<br>
+ Launch LeaderF to navigate tags of all opening buffers.

 Once LeaderF is launched: